mentalisttraceur/python-raise/README.rst

   to decide whether to call ``exception`` to construct an instance, instead of any other approach, even though this forces calling ``isinstance`` first to avoid a spurious ``TypeError``.

+* To aid portability of code to Python implementations that do not support specifying a custom traceback when raising, allowing ``traceback`` to be silently accepted but ignored helps writing code that portably follows "progressive enhancement" or "graceful degradation" practices: tracebacks are properly used where possible, but ignored where not.

+  This is **not** always the wisest choice: some features and behavior are relied on for security, correctness, or debugging, and in those cases the inability to fulfill the contract of an interface must not be silently hidden.

+  Because of this, the "no traceback" variant is "opt-in": if you're using it, you deliberately included it into your project, or a dependency of yours did.